avaira77/pq-ietf-usecase/draft-vaira-lamps-pq-use-cases.md

 --- abstract

-This document provides a comprehensive overview of the various use cases for post-quantum cryptography.
-With the increasing reliance on these algorithms in securing digital systems such as security protocols, digital signatures, and X.509 certificates, the document serves as a valuable resource for organizations looking to develop post-quantum adoption strategies.
-The document identifies and analyzes the most critical applications and provides insights into how post-quantum cryptography can be effectively integrated into various systems.
+This document offers a comprehensive overview of various use cases for post-quantum cryptography.
+As the reliance on these algorithms continues to grow in the realm of securing digital systems, including security protocols, digital signatures, and X.509 certificates, it serves as a valuable resource for organizations aiming to formulate strategies for post-quantum adoption.
+The document systematically identifies and assesses critical applications, providing valuable insights into how post-quantum cryptography can be seamlessly integrated into these systems.
+Furthermore, it explores the concept of hybrid cryptography and its applicability within each identified use case, with a specific focus on identifying the most suitable hybrid mechanism where applicable.

 --- middle